stjudecloud/docs/docs/guides/data/data-transfer-app.md

 ## Uploading Files
-Select the DNAnexus project on the left that you would like to uplaod files to.
+Select the DNAnexus project on the left that you would like to upload files to.
 Select **Upload** in the app's Upload/Download panel.
 To select files you may either (1) Click in the upload space to select files in your Finder window or (2) highlight all the files you want to upload, then drag and drop them into the app's upload space.
 Review the list of files to upload, and click **Upload**.

 (insert gif)